geopython/pycsw/README.txt

 $Id$

-Please read the docs in doc/<lang> for more information.
+Please read the docs at http://pycsw.org/documentation.html for more information.